-Five years later Microsoft hopes to keep dominating, so they launched Microsoft Office web apps.
-It was a necessary move: thousands of companies are switching to Googe Apps for its instant collaboration and ease of use.
+Five years later Microsoft hopes to keep dominating, so they launched Microsoft Office web apps .
+It was a necessary move: for its instant collaboration and ease of use.
 The fact that Microsoft felt the need to offer a version of Office, a very profitable product, for free, tells us a lot about the future of computing.

 The Web App Future

 The future is one of web apps.
 Whether you want to edit images or use QuickBooks, an increasing number of things that were previously only possible in Windows are now possible on any computer with a web browser.
 Heck, even your music collection is accessible from your browser now, thanks to Google Music and services like it .

 Take a look at the MakeUseOf list of the best web apps .
 You can find a web application to do just about anything you spend time offline doing now.
 If you can’t, rest assured that someone is developing a web tool for the job, and we’ll use those web tools.
 As with Google Docs, we’ll appreciate the ease of collaboration.
 We’ll like that we don’t have to install software updates constantly, and that we can switch computers without disrupting our workflow.
 We will like that information is backed up automatically, so that hardware disasters cost us only money and not data.

 Simply put: web software is easier, and people like that.